Pivot Points Identify Critical Information for Traders

 Pivot Point indicators on software programmes automatically plot these levels on charts for you.
 As soon as these technical indicators are represented on a chart, support and resistance levels come into play.
 Remember: The horizontal price levels above a pivot point are resistance levels indicated by R1, R2, or R3 et cetera.
 The horizontal price levels below a pivot point are known as support levels, represented by S1, S2, or S3 et cetera.

 Pivot levels will vary from one trading day to the next.
-Now that you understand a little more about pivot points, let’s look at some ways that you can trade financial instruments like the AUD/USD currency pair by using Pivot Points to help you.
+Now that you understand a little more about it, let’s look at some ways that you can trade financial instruments like the AUD/USD currency pair by using PPs to help you.

 - Always short the asset when the price bounces from R1, or R2